 Most group bookings don't accrue frequent flyer points.
-If a Contingent Leader is wanting members to accrue points, they should advise Campus Travel so that the agency can keep this in mind when negotiating with airlines.
+If a Contingent Leader is wanting members to accrue points, they should advise Scouts Australia's preferred Travel Agent so that the agency can keep this in mind when negotiating with airlines.
 Some airlines will allow group fares to accrue points, but this usually incurs an extra cost.